Prussian uprisings: Turning point

-The end of the uprising
+End of the uprising

 The major Prussian offensive was organized in 1271 together with Linka, leader of the Pogesanians.
 The Bartian infantry and Pogesanians besieged a border castle, but were fended off by the Knights from Christburg.
 The Prussians who managed to escape joined their cavalry while the Knights established a camp on the opposite bank of the Dargune River (Dzierzgoń River), blocking the route home.
 When Christians retired for the night, one half of the Prussian army crossed the river in a distance, to attack the Knights from the rear, while the other half charged straight across the river.
 The Knights were encircled.
 The Battle of Paganstin saw twelve knights and 500 men killed.
 The Prussians immediately assaulted Christburg and almost captured it.
 The Prussians were looting the surrounding area when cavalry from Elbing arrived.
 Many of the Prussian infantry perished while cavalry escaped.
 Despite these losses, Diwane was soon back and blocked roads leading to Christburg hoping to starve the castle.
 Diwane was killed during a siege of a small post at Schönsee (Wąbrzeźno) in 1273.

 In the winter of 1271–1272 reinforcements arrived from Meissen, led by Count Dietrich II.
 The army invaded Natangia and besieged an unnamed Natangian castle.
 While the assault claimed 150 lives of the crusaders, most of Natangian resistance was broken and the region was decimated.
 Herkus Monte, with a small group of his followers, was forced to withdraw to the forests of southern Prussia.
 Within a year he was captured and hanged.
 The last Prussian leader, Glappe of Warmians, was hanged when his siege campaign on Brandenburg (now Ushakovo) was attacked from the rear.
 The last tribe standing were the Pogesanians, who made a surprise raid into Elbing and ambushed its garrison.
 In 1274 the Knights made a great expedition to avenge this raid, capturing the rebel headquarters at Heilsberg (Lidzbark Warmiński) and ending the uprising.

 The Knights proceeded to rebuild and strengthen castles destroyed by the Prussians.
 A number of Prussians escaped either to Sudovia or to Lithuania, or were resettled by the Knights.
 Many free peasants were made into serfs.
 Local nobles had to convert and give hostages, and only a few of them were granted privileges to retain their noble status.
 From 1274 to 1283 the Teutonic Knights conquered Skalvians, Nadruvians, and Sudovians/Yotvingians.